dhis2/dhis2-docs/src/user/configure-metadata.md

 23. If applicable, select **Render sections as tabs**.

     This option is only applicable for section forms.
-The option allows you to render each section as a tab horizontally above the data set.
+The option allows you to render each section as a tab above the data set.
+You can choose whether to render the tabs horizontally or vertically.
     This is useful for long data sets as it allows appropriate sections to be selected quickly without going through the entire form.

+24. If applicable, select **Add custom title/subtitle**.

+    This option allows you to add a title and/or subtitle to the dataset.
+You can choose whether to display the title and subtitle in the center, at line start or at line end.
+    For security reasons, only basic styling and HTML link elements are allowed, specifically these tags: `a` for adding a link, `u` for underlining a text, and `b`, `strong` or `em` for styling text in bold format.

-24. If applicable, select **Render vertically**.
+25. If applicable, select **Render vertically**.

     This option is only applicable for section forms.

-25. Select data elements and assign them.
+26. Select data elements and assign them.

     You can override the category combination for each selected data set by clicking on the gear icon above the list of selected data